 After the honeymoon it had grown a fair bit.
 After 11 years, it’s grown much more.
 As we continue to explore each other, we learn new things about each other.
 In most cases, our boundaries haven’t shifted, we just learned more about what they are by experience.

 For example (a fairly innocent one) to clarify the point:

 Last week I learned I like having my ear lobes kissed during foreplay.
 It makes my spine tingle (in a good way).
 My wife has never done that before, and so I’ve never experienced it.
 So, our “Known Boundaries” box got larger on both our ends.
 My wife learned that that’s inside her boundary to do to me, and I learned it’s inside my boundary to receive it from her.
 The boundary didn’t shift, we just discovered another thing within the border.

 Outside of the two circles, we have a “no go” area by mutual consent.
 For example, in my marriage, in that big white “no” box my wife and I both agree that a threesome is a bad idea.
 It’s outside of our boundaries.

 Then, we finally get to this overlap in the middle.
 Where husbands and wife’s preferences overlap.
 This is generally a fairly small area.
-Then, we cut it down even more to only include the “Known” aspects of those boundaries, and that’s where 99% of your sexual life is with your spouse.
-That little overlapping area of blue/green/red.
+Then, we cut it down even more to only include the “known” aspects of those boundaries, and that’s where 99% of your sexual life is with your spouse.
+That little overlapping area in the very middle.
 That’s all the stuff you do in bed together.
 Why?